devhelpr/code-flow-canvas/README.md

         - register the events within the state-machine?
     - update x and y custom properties of the node-component ..  not just only on the dom element

-- add svg test component
-- connect two nodes with a line

 - update parts of a markup-node-component